she-llac/temptree/README.md

 - Dotfiles (e.g., `.env`) are copied along with everything else
 - The `.git` directory is not copied (it's managed by Git's worktree mechanism)

+## See also

+- [try](https://github.com/tobi/try) — fuzzy-searchable experiment directories with auto-dating

 ## License

 MIT